google/clusterfuzz/docs/using-clusterfuzz/workflows/uploading-a-testcase.md

 # Uploading a testcase

-You may have a testcase that you want to run against your latest production build to check if it crashes.
+You may have a testcase that you want to run against your latest production build and check if it crashes.
 ClusterFuzz provides the *Upload Testcase* page for this purpose.
-The Upload Testcase page can run binaries with a testcase and give details about the crash, such as, the crash stacktrace, when the crash was introduced, etc.
+The *Upload Testcase* page can run binaries with a testcase and give details about the crash, such as, the crash stacktrace, when the crash was introduced, etc.

 - TOC
 {:toc}